 We generally use fantasies to escape reality for one reason or another.
-Your child might fantasize about being the best football player, the best singer or a fireman.
+Your child might fantasize about being the best football player, the best singer, or a fireman.
 Everyone fantasizes about something.
-It’s something the human being does and is one reason — really a resource — why we have advanced so much.
+It’s something human beings do and is one reason — really a resource — why we have advanced so much.

 Fantasies help us imagine the unimaginable.
 They help us reach beyond ourselves and think of the possibilities.
 Our dreams are often unimpeded by doubts and detractors, so they give us the confidence to go for what we dream.

 Both dreams and fantasies, as you might conclude, are what, in part, inspire our ambitions.
 And it’s our ambitions that lead us to set goals for our life.
 Now, aside from the development of our ambitions, dream journaling, as some would call it, can be a fun and insightful way to get to know more about ourselves.
 It’s another resource for defining who we are.
 The pre-teen who is interested in getting to know themselves more should record both their dreams and fantasies in their journal.
 Clarity of oneself will affect one’s self-esteem and confidence in a positive way.